Jasna-Budhathoki/tacotron/README.md

   * Here is the expected loss curve when training on LJ Speech with the default hyperparameters:
     ![Loss curve](https://user-images.githubusercontent.com/1945356/36077599-c0513e4a-0f21-11e8-8525-07347847720c.png)

+  * In this fork the basedir should be noted as `~/PycharmProjects/tacotron`, please modify path location according to your cloning dir.

 ## Other Implementations
   * By Alex Barron: https://github.com/barronalex/Tacotron